 - Contain no other characters than

-After saving your settings, you will probably want to enable SSO for one or several of your projects.
-In the process, you'll also set a default role for new accounts created through this identity provider.
-The default role can be changed at any point at your convenience.
+After saving your settings you are ready to move on and enable SSO for one or several of your projects.
+In the process, you’ll also configure role mapping for each project.

 Before setting up your studio to use the new SSO setting, make sure everything is working as expected by visiting the link provided and log in to your project management console.
 Copy-paste the Sanity manage login URL into your browser's address bar.
 If correctly set up, this will log you out of your current account and into the user account given to you by your SSO identity provider.
 It might be convenient to test this in another browser.